nghin/vacsf.org.mm/src/_posts/articles/2017-02-18-The-Lords-Supper.md

 I had always thought this was the right way to prepare myself for communion for decades before I came to a full grasp of law and grace that encouraged me to take another look at it from the whole context.
 No wonder communion Sunday was for me such a mixture of a heavy heart and a longing for deliverance that was never realized.

 We'd be all standing up while the Corinthians passage is read, then following its admonition we'd examine ourselves to see if we're now worthy to receive the Lord's body and blood.
 There is no need for any explanation, we each would summon our internal judge, our conscience, during this time of quiet reflection, to evaluate our worthiness before we receive the communion articles.
 It's not clear what we've done during the week, perhaps for an average Christian we've done nothing out of the ordinary except getting up in the morning to prepare and then go through the challenges of the day in family and in the workplace.
 Just mundane and routine stuff.
-But if these mundane and routine stuff is less than what the Lord's will is for our lives, then we're guilty, which would explain how many of us feel before the communion: We're unworthy.
+But if they feel these mundane and routine stuff is less than what they think is the Lord's will for their lives, then guilt begins to take hold, which would explain how many feel before the communion: We're unworthy.
 No matter which way you look at it, you end up feeling unworthy, but you receive the communion anyway while hoping this act of eating the bread and drinking the grape juice would provide a certain amount of relief for your sin-sicked soul.

 But this is a wrong application of the Corinthians passage.
 Paul wrote this passage to address an issue of bad conducts of some folks who come to eat together without concern for others.
 Let's read from the passage that just precedes the call for the communion receivers to examine themselves: